 Encouraging your daughter to read challenging fiction and a serious newspaper will support the work your child does in school.
+Recommended Reading Lists are available in every classroom.
+Posted online, and available from Mrs Blunden-Currie upon request.

 Mrs Blunden-Currie, Head of English